 This research has been prompted by Ontario’s legal experiment with combating disability discrimination proactively.
 Through consultation processes leading to binding regulations, Ontario has enacted and continues to develop, mandatory standards of accessibility under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
 A second aspect of the research project is therefore a case study that aims to assess the effectiveness of the AODA’s consultation processes.
 It seeks to deepen understandings of the concerns addressed by the standard-setting and review processes of the AODA and its resulting regulation, and to provide perspectives on the advantages and limitations of consultative processes in engaging citizens with disabilities in the law and policy-making process in a meaningful way.
 This will be helpful to governments in other Canadian jurisdictions and elsewhere in the world as they develop Accessibility Acts.

-In an era where the development of proactive accessibility standards is becoming more widespread, this study aims to examine, explain and reflect on the complexities of the processes used.
-This study will benefit the public, community leaders in the disability community, scholars of law and public administration, and government public policy makers in the creation of future regulatory regimes premised on the theory of deliberative democracy.
+In an era where the development of accessibility standards legislation is becoming more widespread, this study aims to examine, explain and reflect on the law and the complexities of the processes used.
+This study will benefit the people with disabilities, the public, community leaders in the disability community, scholars of law and public administration, and government public policy makers in the creation of future regulatory regimes premised on the theory of deliberative democracy.

 Funding for this research has been generously provided by the Fulbright Foundation and by the Social Sciences and Humanities Research Council of Canada.